 After politics, Leonard spent three years as the Digital Director at a brand agency serving non-profits, for-profits, and Hollywood studios.
 While working with major Fortune 500s, Leonard mastered his approach to digital and learned a great deal about brands and branding.
 His work helped produced nearly a billion impressions that saw hundreds of thousands of organic leads, and has been featured in nearly all major English news publications.
 After serving the non and for-profit communities, Leonard served as the Senior Digital Director of a prominent digital agency that served conservative political clients.
 His work here consisted of planning, executing, and measuring digital campaigns for congressional and presidential campaigns and think tanks.
 His work was even referred to as producing some of the lowest cost per conversion and most efficient digital metrics his peers have ever seen.

 Leonard is currently in his final year of Ph.D. studies in Theological Studies with a concentration in Christian Ethics from Southeastern Baptist Theological Seminary.
 He is currently writing his dissertation on appraising covenant as a model for the origination and constitution of the social institutions of the church, the family, and the state.
-He lives in Wake Forest, North Carolina with his wife and three children (Charlotte Ann, Olivia Marie, and Leland James).
+He lives in Wake Forest, North Carolina with his wife and four children (Charlotte Ann, Olivia Marie, Leland James, and Reagan Leigh).

 Leonard’s life goals can be found within Mark 12:28-34, & 16:15.